 While we’re on the topic: You’ll want to use that headphone jack.
 The Inspiron 15 7000 Gaming’s built-in audio is as good as you’d expect from an $850 laptop—or in other words, not that good at all.
 The speakers work in a pinch, but any gaming will beg for decent headphones.

 Under the hood, this Inspiron is pretty damn solid.
-Again, it’s not a $3,000 gaming beast, but our review unit came packed with a quad-core Intel Core i5-7300HQ clocked at 2.5GHz, Nvidia GTX 1050 Ti, 256GB SSD, and 8GB of RAM.
-It’s a modest machine, but even “modest” is surprisingly powerful nowadays.
+Again, it’s not a $3,000 gaming beast, but our $950 review unit came packed with a quad-core Intel Core i5-7300HQ clocked at 2.5GHz, Nvidia GTX 1050 Ti, 256GB SSD, and 8GB of RAM.
+Even as a step up from the base configuration with a GTX 1050 and 1TB 5400RPM hybrid drive, it’s a modest machine—but even “modest” is surprisingly powerful nowadays.

 After running through our usual bevy of benchmarks, I came away impressed with the results.
 In last year’s Rise of the Tomb Raider, for instance, the Inspiron 15 7000 Gaming still managed 44.6 frames per second on Very High settings.
 Drop down to High and you get 52.8fps.